-However, Danny’s NJ accident attorney argued that this law only applies if the officer is responding to an emergency.
+However, Danny’s attorney argued that this law only applies if the officer is responding to an emergency.
 The law only protects an officer who has to make a split-second decision in a crisis.

 There was no prior New Jersey Court decision that had similar facts.
 The trial judge had to interpret the law.
 The judge decided that Danny’s NJ accident attorney was correct.
-The law does not protect a police officer who injures someone by careless driving, unless the officer was in the middle of a real emergency.
+The law does not protect a police officer who injures someone by careless driving unless the officer was in the middle of a real emergency.

 A panel of appellate judges affirmed the trial judge’s decision on March 17, 2015.
-It looks like Danny will receive the well-deserved compensation obtained by his NJ accident attorney.
+It looks like Danny will receive the well-deserved compensation obtained by his accident attorney.

-I agree with this result.
+I agree with the verdict.